Dappled horse, dappled grey horse, horse dappling

 Do Dappled Horses Come in All Colours?

 Theoretically, almost any horse can carry the mutated gene causing dapples.
-Grey, palomino, bay or buckskin-coloured horses are more likely to have dapples, while chestnuts very rarely develop these spots.
+When it comes to horse coat colour, grey, palomino, bay or buckskin-coloured horses are more likely to have dapples, while chestnuts very rarely develop these spots.

 Do Horses Keep Dapples?